Pio La Torre: Antimafia law

 The Rognoni-La Torre Law granted the judiciary better access to bank records in order to follow money trails, allowed the state to seize and confiscate the assets of convicted mafiosi, and defined membership of the Mafia as a crime independent of other criminal acts.
-Instead of just participating in Mafia activities, being associated with the Mafia in any way was a criminal offense.
+Instead of just participating in Mafia activities, being associated with the Mafia in any way was made a criminal offense.

-Article 416 of the Italian Penal Code that has its origins in the fascist period (1930), defined simple organized crime on the basis of the presence of three elements: the associative bond, the organized structure, the criminal program.
-Organized crime of the mafia-type presents additional specific characteristics: the associative bond has such an intimidating capacity to cause subjection and omertà.
-It is at such a level that it may be considered a system, an absolute rule of obedience and a law of silence that first of all demands, from the entire population, the refusal to collaborate with law enforcement.
-An actual submission to the power of the mafia.
+Article 416 of the Italian Penal Code, which had its origins in Mussolini’s fascist rule (1930), defined plain organized crime based on three elements: (1) an associative bond, (2) an organized structure, and (3) a criminal design.
+Mafia-type organized crime was now defined as having additional specific properties: an associative bond with a level of intimidating capacity to cause subjection and omertà.
+The level of organisation is such that it can be considered a system; the imposition of an absolute rule of obedience through a law of silence that demands, from the entire population, a submission to the power of the mafia resulting in a refusal to collaborate with law enforcement institutions.

-According to article 416 bis, introduced by the new law:
+According to the newly introduced article 416 bis: